ratmav/syfe/README.md

 commands are provided for mapping as desired.

-* `SyfeWhitespaceClear`: finds and removes trailing whitespace.
+* `SyfeWhitespaceToggle`
+    1. call once to highlight trailing whitespace in red.
+    1. call again to remove any trailing whitespace.

 # acknowledgements